ozywuli/custom-youtube-player/README.md

 ### Initialization

 Then initialize your Custom YouTube Player.
 Below are some example options.
-The `native` object accepts any options listed in the (YouTube Iframe API)[https://developers.google.com/youtube/iframe_api_reference].
+The `native` object accepts any options listed in the [YouTube Iframe API](https://developers.google.com/youtube/iframe_api_reference).
 The `extend` object holds options for augmented video capabilities like adaptive sizing, video event callbacks, and custom appearance for player controls.

 ```js
 var newCustomYouTubePlayer = new CustomYouTubePlayer({